pravega/pravega/documentation/src/docs/controller-service.md

 Stream via a well-defined [interface](https://github.com/pravega/pravega/blob/master/controller/src/main/java/io/pravega/controller/store/stream/StreamMetadataStore.java).
 We currently have two concrete implementations of the Stream store
-interface: _in-memory_ and _Zookeeper_ backed stores.
-Both share a common base implementation that relies on Stream objects for providing store-type specific implementations for all Stream-specific metadata.
+interface: _in-memory_ and _Pravega_Tables_ backed stores.
-The base implementation of Stream store creates and caches these Stream objects.

-The Stream objects implement a store/Stream interface.
-The concrete Stream implementation is specific to the store type and is responsible for implementation of store specific methods.
-We have a common base implementation of all store types that provide optimistic concurrency.
-This base class encapsulates the logic for queries against Stream store for all concrete stores that support Compare And Swap (CAS).
-We currently use Zookeeper as our underlying store which also supports CAS.
-We store all Stream metadata in a hierarchical fashion under Stream specific **znodes** (ZooKeeper data nodes).
+The Pravega tables implementation is intended for production while in memory implementation is for demo and testing purposes and does not provide any durability.
+The Pravega tables store based implementation stores the stream metadata in tables as key value pairs and is retrieved by stream metadata store and cached for efficient lookups.

+The pravega tables based implementation relies on compare and swap conditional updates capability of pravega tables and relies on optimistic concurrency to perform updates and handles conditional update failures.
+The metadata is organized in various tables starting with information about scopes and then dedicated tables for each stream in a scope.
+For each pravega stream its metadata is organized into two classes of tables namely stream metadata table and stream transactions tables.
+Stream metadata includes information about stream configuration, state, epochs, segments and information and information related to any ongoing workflows on the stream.

+Queries
-For the ZooKeeper-based store, we structure our metadata into different groups to support a variety of queries against this metadata.
-All Stream specific metadata is stored under a scoped/Stream root node.
-Queries against this metadata include, but not limited to, querying segment sets that form the Stream at different points in time, segment specific information, segment predecessors and successors.
+against this metadata include, but not limited to, querying segment sets that form the Stream at different points in time, segment specific information, segment predecessors and successors and additional information about segments like their whether they are open or sealed, whether they are hot or cold and the size of data when they were sealed.
 Refer to [Stream metadata](https://github.com/pravega/pravega/blob/master/controller/src/main/java/io/pravega/controller/store/stream/StreamMetadataStore.java) interface for details about API exposed by Stream metadata store.

 ### Stream Metadata